European shares rally from two-year low

 He said cyclical stocks might gain most if the rally were to be extended.

-European banks .SX7P have fallen more than 33 percent in 2011; the Basic Resources Index .SXPP is down more than 28 percent.
+European banks have fallen more than 33 percent in 2011; the Basic Resources Index is down more than 28 percent.

 "It is possible that the falls we have seen are over-reacting to the global crisis.
 The implication is that profits will fall, whereas global growth is still perceived to be positive," Batstone Carr said.

-Swiss company Richemont CFR.VX, home to luxury brands such as Cartier, rose 4.6 percent after beating expectations for five-month sales, helped by Asia.
+Swiss company Richemont , home to luxury brands such as Cartier, rose 4.6 percent after beating expectations for five-month sales, helped by Asia.

-BP (BP.L) gained 3.4 percent after the British oil major made a deep water discovery in the Gulf of Mexico with its partner U.S. firm Chevron Corp (CVX.N), the operator of the well.
+BP gained 3.4 percent after the British oil major made a deep water discovery in the Gulf of Mexico with its partner U.S. firm Chevron Corp , the operator of the well.

 Wall Street pared losses on Tuesday, after the pace of expansion in the U.S. services sector was shown to have unexpectedly accelerated in August.